happywatermelon/CovidCommentSentimentAnalysis/README.md

 # CovidCommentSentimentAnalysis

-sentiment_analysis file used bi-LSTM to build a sentiment analysis model in order to analyze the covid related comment on Weibo (China's twitter) platform.
+The sentiment_analysis file used bi-LSTM to build a sentiment analysis model in order to analyze the covid related comment on Weibo (China's twitter) platform.

-data_analysis was used to conduct data preprocessing such as data cleaning, stop words deleting.
+The data_analysis file was used to conduct data preprocessing such as data cleaning, stop words deleting.